 Property Administrator is an authority within TCP that has a set of permissions outside of role-based permissions.
 A Property Administrator has permission to upload documents to their Property Page, which will be shared across all projects started on that property.
 Property Administrators can only see projects that they are team members on, even though projects may be started under their property.
 This authority must be manually set by TCP.

-‘Role’ refers to the real-world function a user will perform within a given project, such as Retail Design Manager, Asset Manager, Shopfitter, Lease Admin, etc. When a user is invited to a project, the Project Creator or Project Administrator will assign them a role.
+Role refers to the real-world function a TCP user will perform within a given project, such as Retail Design Manager, Asset Manager, Shopfitter, Lease Admin.
+When a user is invited to a project, the Project Creator or Project Administrator will assign them a role.
 Roles can also be assigned within the template builder.
-Users are assigned to tasks on a project based on their role.
-Role permissions are independent of authority permissions.
+Users are assigned to tasks in a project based on their role.
+Role-based permissions are independent of authority permissions.

 A task is a single piece of work in a project, to be completed by users assigned to roles designated in the template builder.
 Tasks are children, or elements, of phases.
 Tasks have conditions, which are either yes/no or document upload.

-A template is a repeatable resource that can be used for multiple projects in a delivery.
-Templates are created in the template builder, whereby the user will define the workflow, add ledgers, invite people and define their roles.
+A template is a repeatable resource that can be used for multiple projects.
+Templates are created in the template builder, whereby the user will define the workflow, add ledgers, invite team members and define their roles.

 A tenant is a person or company who occupies property rented from a landlord.

-A TCPinpoint User is anyone who has a TCPinpoint account, typically involved in one or more projects on TCPinpoint.
+A TCPinpoint User is anyone who has a TCPinpoint account, typically involved as team members on one or more projects on TCPinpoint.
 Users are assigned authority on projects by the TCP system, or by Project Creators and Project Administrators.
-Users can be assigned Property Administrator authority by TCPinpoint.
 Users are assigned roles on projects by Project Creators.
 Users are assigned to tasks depending on their assigned role in a project.

 A workflow is a sequence of phases and tasks that define the process of a project as it moves from initiation to completion.
 A workflow is defined in a template and utilised in a project.
-Workflows are displayed horizontally in the 'workflow' tab in the project workspace.
+Workflows are displayed in the 'workflow' tab in the project work space.